310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 Wait, we shouldn't just keep complimenting each other… We won't get anything done if we keep on chatting, so let's start practice for real now.

-Oh wait, that’s right-- I heard about this while I was dealing with the event preparations, but apparently there's a festival going on in the neighboring town today.
+Oh wait, that’s right— I heard about this while I was dealing with the event preparations, but apparently there's a festival going on in the neighboring town today.

 If it’s alright with you guys, wanna go together?
 You’ve been wanting to do something like that, yeah?
 So it's just the perfect timing~♪
 {% endbubble %}